 Why Get a Ph.D. in Forensic Psychology?

-An advanced degree may be necessary to become licensed in most states, and earning a Ph.D. or Psy.D. also confers many professional and personal benefits, including:
+You may need an advanced degree to become licensed in most states.
+Earning a Ph.D. or Psy.D. also confers many professional and personal benefits, including:

 - The opportunity to obtain state licensing and use the title "forensic psychologist"